 Visit the Pantheon and try to determine why the crypt of this resting place for "great men of France" remains half empty.
-Also visit Père Lachaise cemetery and find the "Mur des fédérés."
+Also go find the Père Lachaise cemetery and find the "Mur des fédérés."

 --- Invalides Scavenger Hunt report due